-- (1) Please refer to footnote (2) to the "2020 Summary Compensation Table" for the assumptions used to calculate the present value of accumulated benefits. - (2) The Qualified Pension Plan provides tax-qualified pension benefits for a broad base of M&T employees.
+(1) Please refer to footnote (2) to the "2020 Summary Compensation Table" for the assumptions used to calculate the present value of accumulated benefits.

+- (2) The Qualified Pension Plan provides tax-qualified pension benefits for a broad base of M&T employees.
 Effective January 1, 2006, the formula used to calculate benefits under the Qualified Pension Plan and the Supplemental Pension Plan was modified with respect to benefits earned after 2005.
-Benefits accrued under the prior formula as of December 31, 2005 were frozen and all Qualified Pension Plan participants, including each NEO (other than Ms. Meister, who was never eligible to participate in the Qualified Pension Plan,), were given a one-time election to remain in the Qualified Pension Plan and earn future benefits under a new reduced pension benefit formula, or to retain the frozen benefit in the Qualified Pension Plan and earn future benefits under a new defined contribution program, the Qualified RAA, in which qualifying participants are credited a percentage of total pay based on length of service.
-Under the current formula, each participant's retirement benefit equals the sum of (a) the participant's accrued benefit as of December 31, 2005 and (b) for each year of credited service earned after December 31, 2005, the sum of (i) 1% of compensation for the plan year in excess of 50% of that year's Social Security wage base.
+Benefits accrued under the prior formula as of December 31, 2005 were frozen and all Qualified Pension Plan participants, including each NEO (other than Ms. Meister, who was never eligible to participate in the Qualified Pension Plan), were given a one-time election to remain in the Qualified Pension Plan and earn future benefits under a new reduced pension benefit formula, or to retain the frozen benefit in the Qualified Pension Plan and earn future benefits under a new defined contribution program, the Qualified RAA, in which qualifying participants are credited a percentage of total pay based on length of service.
+Under the current formula, each participant's retirement benefit equals the sum of (a) the participant's accrued benefit as of December 31, 2005 wore for each year of credited service earned after December 31, 2005, the sum of (i) 1% of compensation for the plan year plus (ii) 0.35% of compensation for the plan year in excess of 50% of that year's Social Security wage base.
 Messrs.
-Pearson and Gold elected to remain in the Qualified Pension Plan for periods on and after January 1, 2006.
+Pearson and Gold elected to remain in the Qualified Pension Plan and Supplemental Pension Plan, choosing instead to participate in the Qualified RAA and Leadership RAA effective January 1, 2006.
 Messrs.
-Jones and King elected to discontinue their future participation in the Qualified Pension Plan and Supplemental Pension Plan, choosing instead to participate in the Qualified RAA and Leadership RAA effective January 1, 2006.
-Messrs.
-Jones and King have an accrued benefit under the Qualified Pension Plan as of January 1, 2006. - (3) The years of credited service for all of the NEOs are based only on their service while eligible for participation in the Qualified Pension Plan.
+Jones and King have an accrued benefit under the Qualified Pension Plan and sof December 31, 2005 but have ceased to earn any benefit accrual service and any further benefit under the Qualified Pension Plan as of January 1, 2006. - (3) The years of credited service for all of the NEOs are based only on their service while eligible for participation in the Qualified Pension Plan.
 Generally, a participant must be paid for at least 1,000 hours of work during a plan year to be credited with a year of service for purposes of the Qualified Pension Plan.